yqlbu/hikariai-web/web/content/blog/26-Mosdns-The-Next-Generation-DNS-Resolver.md

 ### Region-based DNS Solution

 Same as `geoip.dat`, `geosite.dat` can be downloaded from [v2ray-rules-dat](https://github.com/Loyalsoldier/v2ray-rules-dat).
-The `query_matcher` is capable of filtering out `domains` which are based on a particular region so that we can reference the `tag` when executing query search.
+The `query_matcher` is capable of filtering out `domains` which are based on a particular region so that we can reference the `tag` when executing a query search.

 ```yaml
 # config.yml